alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 - **Work-Life Balance:**
   We value a healthy work-life balance and believe you should be able to switch off outside of work.
   There is no expectation to respond to emails or messages outside your working hours!
-  While there may be rare occasions when deadlines lead to higher workloads and longer hours, we encourage you to ensure that, on average, you work the correct number of hours and maintain a balance that works for you.
+  While there may be rare occasions when deadlines lead to higher workloads and longer hours, we encourage you to ensure that you balance that, so on average you work the correct number of hours and maintain a balance that works for you.

 - **Hot Desks:**
   We use hot desks, meaning you can sit wherever you like when you’re in the office, on a first-come, first-served basis.